danitseitlin/package-deployer/README.md

 You can integrate this package with a GitHub action workflow:
 1. Setup your git configuration
 2. Create an .npmrc file with the NPM auth token
-3. Add deploy script in your package.json for CLI npm-deploy <package name>
+3. Add deploy script in your package.json for `npm-deploy <package name>`
 4. Run deploy script
 A full example can be seen [here](https://github.com/danitseitlin/dmock-server/blob/master/.github/workflows/auto-deployer.yml)